bluz71/bluz71.github.io/_posts/2017-06-04-a-few-vim-tmux-mappings.md

 bind-key -n M-9 select-window -t 9
 ```

-*tmux* windows are the effectively numbered tabs which are usually navigated by
+*tmux* windows are the numbered tabs which are usually navigated by
 `<prefix>-<number>`.
 However I find using a `<prefix>` based mapping a bit
 cumbersome if I want to quickly flick between windows.

-Instead I prefer to use `<Alt>-<number>` to quickly get to the window I want.
+Instead I prefer to use `Alt-<number>` to quickly get to the window I want.

 Navigate between *Vim* tab pages
 --------------------------------